-Alternate Airports are airports that are marked along an aircraft’s flight plan that can safely accommodate the landing of the aircraft, should the aircraft experience an emergency or if the landing at the intended airport becomes inadvisable.
-Alternate Airports are basically back-up landing sites, just in case something goes wrong during the flight and a different airport must be used for landing.
+Alternate airports are airports that are marked along an aircraft’s flight plan that can safely accommodate the landing of the aircraft should the aircraft experience an emergency or if the landing at the intended airport becomes inadvisable.
+Alternate airports are basically backup landing sites, just in case something goes wrong during the flight and a different airport must be used for landing.

 In an in-flight emergency when a pilot must land the aircraft immediately, the closest airport that can support the aircraft is the first airport that the pilot should turn towards.
-Aircraft that have emergencies are moved to the front of the flight pattern so that it can land before the other aircraft.
-During an emergency, smaller, light airplanes can usually land just about anywhere that is long, flat, and free of large obstacles that would impede a landing.
+Aircraft that have emergencies are moved to the front of the flight pattern so that they can land before the other aircraft.
+During an emergency, smaller, light airplanes can typically land just about anywhere that is long, flat, and free of large obstacles that would impede a landing.

 Alternate airports help to ensure the safety of the passengers and crew of the aircraft and allow an emergency to be dealt with more quickly and efficiently.